pivotal/docs-tap/tap-gui/configurator/concepts.hbs.md

 # Tanzu Developer Portal Configurator Concepts

-This topic gives you conceptual overviews of how Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) Configurator works.
+This topic gives you conceptual overviews of how Tanzu Developer Portal Configurator works.

 ## <a id="customize"></a> Overview of how to customize your portal